move-starter/backend-metamove/README.md

 - **Token Transfers**: Transfer tokens to other addresses
 - **Transaction History**: Retrieve transaction details
 - **AI Agent Integration**: Interact with the blockchain through an AI-powered agent using LangChain
+- **User-Specific Agents**: Each user has their own dedicated blockchain agent

 ## Prerequisites